stepintoswift/stepintoswift.github.io/_posts/2019-05-06-app-lifecycle.md

 - applciationWillEnterForeground: Called when transitioning out of the background

 Termination:
 - applciaitonWillTerminate: Called only when the app is running.
-Not called if app is suspended.
+Not called if app is suspended